jmd-dk/url-shortener/README.md

 If the service is already running on the matching `address` and `port`, this will be used for the test.
 Otherwise, a new service will be spun up.
-As some warnings are emitted by the service during the tests, it is nicer to run it in terminal window separate from the tests.
+As some warnings are emitted by the service during the tests, it is nicer to run it in a terminal window separate from the tests.

-Here is an example demonstrating the effectiveness of having multiple server processes: